-In a world were SUVs are becoming the preferred vehicle type, sedans really need put on their Sunday best.
-I’ve tested the 2020 Acura TLX for 3 week and I have a few takeaways:
+In a world were SUVs are becoming the preferred vehicle type, sedans really need to put on their Sunday best.
+I’ve tested the 2020 Acura TLX for 3 weeks and I have a few takeaways:

 I’m not sure I can recommend this to someone expecting to be excited about their new car purchase.
 With a base price of 33k I would probably go with an A-Class (Lease only) for just a little more with comparable features and although it has less power, it’s a much nicer car to look at with more up to date tech.

 2020 Acura TLX

 - 206-hp 2.4-Liter Inline-4 with 8-Spd DCT.

 - FWD with Precision All-Wheel Steer* (It’s has the Precision All-Wheel Steer (see below) but not the $2,000 Super Handling All-Wheel Drive upgrade)

 - Majestic Black Pearl Exterior Color